pdorgu00/Employee-Directory/README.md

 ![TRIMVIDEO](https://user-images.githubusercontent.com/56213571/78415195-33350380-75ee-11ea-83db-342868f00e75.gif)
 Technologies Used
-This project utilizes Javascript, Node.js, JSX, React, and is deployed through Heroku.
+This project utilizes Javascript, Node.js, JSX, React

 Installation
 Begin by cloning this repository, run NPM INSTALL in the root of the directory.
 You can then run NPM START and navigate to localhost:3000